RSHSARCHIVEPROJECT/SCAN-RESEARCH-HUB-OF-RSHS-IX/README.md

 2. **About Us**: Organize and manage your research collection.
 3. **FAQs**: If you have any question or discovered a question, this section might help you answer those, if not.
 Don't worry, we intend to expand and will add more questions in this section

+## Survey

+After having a tour to our application, checking all the other features and things.
+Please help us by answering our Survey for our Research.
+Link:
+That would be all Thank you!

 ## Acknowledgments

 - Regional Science High School for Region IX